- Home

 Family life after treatment

-Celebrate the end of cancer treatment, and acknowledge that it has been a difficult period for everyone; this is particularly important for teenagers.
-Encourage kids to have fun.
-They have lived with worry for months and may need your permission to relax again.
+You may celebrate the end of cancer treatment and acknowledge that it has been a difficult period for everyone; this is particularly important for teenagers.
+Your children have lived with worry for months and may need your permission to relax and have fun again.
+Thank them for their role in keeping the family going and supporting you.

 More resources